-- (a) have sufficient knowledge and experience to make a meaningful evaluation of the Notes, the merits and risks of investing in the Notes and the information contained or incorporated by reference in this document or any applicable supplement; - (b) have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the Notes and the impact other bonds will have on its overall investment portfolio; - (c) have sufficient financial resources and liquidity to bear all of the risks of an investment in the Notes; - (d) understand thoroughly the final terms and conditions for the Notes; and

-(e) be able to evaluate (either alone or with the help of a financial adviser) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the relevant risks.
+- a) have sufficient knowledge and experience to make a meaningful evaluation of the Notes, the merits and risks of investing in the Notes and the information contained or incorporated by reference in this document or any applicable supplement; - b) have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the Notes and the impact other bonds will have on its overall investment portfolio; - c) have sufficient financial resources and liquidity to bear all of the risks of an investment in the Notes; - d) understand thoroughly the final terms and conditions for the Notes; and - e) be able to evaluate (either alone or with the help of a financial adviser) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the relevant risks.

 The distribution of this Presentation and any purchase of or application/subscription for Notes or other securities of the Group is restricted by law in certain jurisdictions, and persons into whose possession this Presentation comes should inform themselves about, and observe, any such restriction.
 Any failure to comply with such restrictions may constitute a violation of the applicable securities laws of any such jurisdiction.
 None of the Joint Bookrunners or any of their Representatives shall have any liability (in negligence or otherwise) for any loss howsoever arising from any use of this Presentation or its contents or otherwise arising in connection with this Presentation.
-This Presentation does not constitute a offer to sell or a solicitation of an offer to buy or subscribe any of the Notes in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
-Neither the Group nor the Joint Bookrunners or any of their Representatives have taken any actions to allow the distribution of this Presentation in any jurisdiction where any action would be required for such purposes.
-Neither the Group nor any of the Joint Bookrunners has authorized any offer to the public of securities, or has undertaken or plans to undertake any action to make an offer of securities to the public requiring the publication of an offering prospectus, in any member state of the European Economic Area and this Presentation is not a prospectus for purposes of the Regulation (EU) 2017/1129 (the "Prospectus Regulation") and has not been approved by or registered with the Finnish Financial Supervisory Authority or any other authority for the use of offering of any securities to the public of or listing of securities.
+This Presentation does not constitute an offer to sell or a solicitation of an offer to buy or subscribe any of the Notes in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation of an offer to buy or subscribe any of the Notes in any jurisdiction to any of their Representatives have taken any actions to allow the distribution of this Presentation in any jurisdiction where any action would be required for such purposes.
+Neither the Group nor any of the Joint Bookrunners has authorised any offer to the public of securities, or has undertaken or plans to undertake any action to make an offer of securities to the public requiring the publication of an offering prospectus, in any member state of the European Economic Area and this Presentation is not a prospectus for purposes of the Regulation (EU) 2017/1129 (the "Prospectus Regulation") and has not been approved by or registered with the Finnish Financial Supervisory Authority or any securities to the public or for listing of securities.